 Special Assessment Assistance Program

-The goal of the City of Fargo Special Assessment Assistance Program is to help alleviate the burden that special assessments can place on low and moderate-income homeowners while at the same time facilitating the improvement of neighborhood infrastructure.
-The assistance is allocated from both local and federal sources on an annual basis (as funds are available).
+The goal of the City of Fargo Special Assessment Assistance Program is to help alleviate the burden that special assessments can place on low and moderate income homeowners while at the same time facilitating the improvement of neighborhood infrastructure.
+The assistance is provided on an annual basis (as funds are available).

 To be eligible for assistance, a person must:

-- Have a total special assessment that is greater than $500.
+- Have a special assessment with an initial balance that is greater than $500.

 Assistance is not available to projects in new developments; the assistance is targeted to projects that are replacing/upgrading infrastructure in existing neighborhoods.
 (Note: The $500 threshold does not apply to your annual payment, but rather to the original balance per project that was assessed to your property).

 If your residence is a rental unit or has rental units in it, or if it is owned on a contract for deed, it is not eligible for this assistance.

 Income eligibility will be determined using a household's 2018 income (includes the unadjusted gross income earned by everyone living in your household over the age of 18).
 Please note that Social Security and Pension benefits are included as income.